Winter and Menopause Symptoms: What You Need to Know

 Reduced Activity: Colder weather also means we're less motivated to move our body and exercise, which is vital for energy and hormonal balance.

-Vitamin D Deficiency: Low vitamin D levels are linked to menopause fatigue and can even result in menopause exhaustion.
+Vitamin D Deficiency: Low vitamin D levels are linked to perimenopause fatigue and can even result in menopause exhaustion.

 Holiday Stress and Diet: At this time of year, menopause nutrition matters.
 The motional demands of the season and reliance on sugary, carb-heavy comfort foods can cause blood sugar spikes and energy crashes which further exacerbate fatigue.